bitterjug/devjournal-crypto/devjournal.markdown

 template and is used to set up the item view.
 This is not the case for data tables where we might have many unsaved items.
 Instead of an ID, each has a unique combination of row and column.

+## 2014-04-03 15:27 Thursday
+So I'm adding `getSubiewId()`to Backbome.subviews to let me use something other than the `subviewId`  to hash subviews.